amp-cli/amp/README.md

 ## FAQ ##

-Q: Is "amp" stable?
+Q: Is `amp` stable?
 Should I rely on it right now?

-A: Probably not. "amp" is pre-alpha.
+A: Probably not. `amp` is pre-alpha.
 Interfaces and workflows are likely to change.

-Q: How do I configure "amp" to work on my system?
+Q: How do I configure `amp` to work on my system?

-A: Run "amp config"
+A: Run `amp config

-Q: How do I know if "amp" is working?
+Q: How do I know if `amp` is working?

-A: Run "amp test"
+A: Run `amp test`

-Q: How does "amp" assign a virtual hostname and port?
+Q: How does `amp` assign a virtual hostname and port?

-A: You can specify one by passing the "--url" option to "create".
-If omitted, it will use "localhost" and assign an alternative port.
+A: You can specify one by passing the `--url` option to `create`.
+If omitted, it will use `localhost` and assign an alternative port.

-Q: How does "amp" name databases and database users?
+Q: How does `amp` name databases and database users?

-A: The name is computed by taking the directory name (eg "my-application") and appending some random characters.
+A: The name is computed by taking the directory name (eg `my-application`) and appending some random characters.
 The directory name may be truncated to meet MySQL's size limits.
 The name is the same for the DB and user.

-Q: Where does "amp" store its configuration data?
+Q: Where does `amp` store its configuration data?

 A: By default, `~/.amp`.
 If you define the environment variable AMPHOME, it will store in the specified directory.

 Q: I have five web apps installed.
 How does AMP distinguish them?

-A: Each application should have its own directory (eg "/home/me/src/my-application-1").
-By default, "amp" assumes that each directory corresponds to a single virtual-host and a single MySQL database.
+A: Each application should have its own directory (eg `/home/me/src/my-application-1`).
+By default, `amp` assumes that each directory corresponds to a single virtual-host and a single MySQL database.
-If you need an additional virtual-host and DB for that application, call "create" again with the "--name" argument.
-If you want an additional virtual-host XOR DB, specify "--skip-db" or "--skip-url".
+If you need an additional virtual-host and DB for that application, call `create` again with the `--name` argument.
+If you want an additional virtual-host XOR DB, specify `--skip-db` or `--skip-url`.

 Q: How do I build a stand-alone PHAR executable for amp?